New Total boss must overhaul exploration strategy, pursue cost cuts

 COST CUTS AND ASSET SALES

-However, de Margerie had been praised for initiating a reduction in capital spending earlier than many rivals, delivering on a $30 billion assets sale program since 2010 - one of the most ambitious sell-off programs in the industry alongside BP's $50 billion sell-off plan - and announcing a new cost-cutting drive.
+However, de Margerie had been praised for initiating a reduction in capital spending earlier than many rivals, delivering on a $30 billion assets sale programme since 2010 - one of the most ambitious sell-off programmes in the industry alongside BP's $50 billion sell-off plan - and announcing a new cost-cutting drive.

 That boosted Total's share price and helped its valuation catch up with European peers after years at a discount - the French firm had been struggling to shake off a reputation for setting over-ambitious oil production targets and failing to meet them.